 Seniors for Seniors

 Friends of Strays believes that age is just a number and senior humans can rediscover the benefits of having a senior dog or cat sharing their home.
 Senior citizens, over the age of 65, will be matched with a dog or cat over the age of 10.
-Our adoption counselors will help you meet your companion to ensure a smooth transition into your home.
-Not only is your adoption fee reduced but we also offer free nail trims, by appointment, for the first year of the adoption.
+Our adoption counselors will help you meet your companion to ensure a smooth transition into your home and the adoption fee is reduced.

 A new partnership has formed between Friends of Strays and Meow Now.
 In our first meeting with the Founder of this organization it was clear they needed to focus on their mission, providing - Trap – Neuter – Vaccinate – Return - known as TVNR for Pinellas County Community Cats, and we needed to support their efforts through our Pet Food Pantry.
 We will work together providing their trappers with flyers for our Pet Food Pantry and encouraging the recipients currently in our program to seek out TVNR assistance through Meow Now.
 Click here to learn more about Meow Now.

 Friends of Strays is part of a group effort in Pinellas County to work with our partner shelters to save lives and impact the community through responsible pet ownership.
 The SPCA Tampa Bay, the Humane Society of Pinellas County, Pinellas County Animal Services and Pet Pal Animal Shelter are all working together to make an impact in our backyard through effective community outreach.